Aravind-Jalda/interview-prep/DevOps-security/devops-security-q&a.md

 ---

 ## 1. What is DevOps Security (DevSecOps)?
-DevSecOps is the practice of integrating security into every stage of the DevOps lifecycle. why
+DevSecOps is the practice of integrating security into every stage of the DevOps lifecycle.

 ---

 ## 2. Why security is important in DevOps?
-- Prevent data breaches  ..
+- Prevent data breaches
 - Protect applications
 - Ensure compliance
 - Avoid production issues